Competition at Positions Will Continue Throughout Spring Practice and on Into the Fall

 Forty-seven UW students honored for hard work in classroom

 2011: Nzeocha played in 10 games for the Cowboys.
-He began the season as the starter at LEO linebacker.
+He began the season as the starter at a safety/linebacker spot.
 In his first five games, he recorded 14 tackles, one interception and two pass breakups.
 In his first career game, he notched four tackles and assisted on one tackle for loss.
 His best game of the season came against then-No. 9 Nebraska, recording four tackles and one pass breakup.
 He also intercepted his first career pass against Texas State.

 Personal: Born Jan.
 1, 1990, he is the son of Antonie Petersen and Chris Nzeocha.
 He has one older brother, Steve, and two younger brothers, Paul and Eric.
-He will be joined on the roster by Eric, who is a receiver for the Pokes.
+He is joined on the roster by Eric, who is a receiver for the Pokes.
 Nzeocha was also recruited by Virginia.
-He is majoring in business administration at UW.
+He is pursuing a degree in finance at UW.